John Cohen (musician): Photography/film career

-Cohen learnt about weaving customs of Peru through an archaeology course at Yale.
+Cohen learned about weaving customs of Peru through an archaeology course at Yale.
 He travelled to the Peruvian Andes in 1956 to write his master's thesis on their weaving techniques.
 Cohen visited Peru eight times between 1956 and 2005.
 His work in Peru included audio recordings of Andean music and documentary films as well as books about weaving, music, festivals, and dance.
 Cohen's recording of a Peruvian wedding song was included on the Voyager Golden Record which was attached to the Voyager spacecraft in 1977.

 Cohen ceased to perform with the New Lost City Ramblers in the 1970s, though they would re-unite for a 20th anniversary concert at New York's Carnegie Hall in 1978 and for a 35th anniversary tour in 1993.
 From 1972 to 1997, Cohen was a Professor of Visual Arts at SUNY Purchase College where he taught photography and drawing.